kuritsu/pozoledf-sample-app/README.md

 Notice that the following Jenkins credentials are required to get a successful build:

 - `docker-registry-fqdn`: Text with the host name of your Docker Registry.
 Ex. `myregistry.docker.com`.
+- `docker-login-cmd`: The Docker login command in case you use a private registry, for example:
+  `docker login myregistry.private.com -u admin -p "MyPassw0rd"`.
 - `jenkins-github-creds`: User and password from GitHub.
 Instead of using a personal password, you should use a PAT (Personal Access Token), check [here](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) for more details.
 It requires only the `repo` and `user` scopes.

 The docker image we use in Jenkins with all the tools required can be found in the